 By combining the data you receive from your customers, you can also use other factors to help you with your demand planning:

-- Their historic actual shipments (what’s your customer’s order versus forecast history?)
+- Historic Actual Shipments: What’s your customer’s order versus forecast history?

 If you’re able to manage your customer demand, it will give your small business a leg up in figuring out exactly how much inventory to hold.

 Internal Lead Time